stopopol/agame/README.md

 - The indexer.properties tells GeoServer that datetime information is in the filename
 - The timeregex.properties is tells GeoServer how to extract date information from the geotiff filenames (the last 8 characters contain the date)

+- agame_metadata.ipynb generates ISO19139 metadata records to be published in GEOSS
+- check_geoserver_md_completeness.ipynb checks all GeoServer for their metadata completeness

 Juli 2024